 A pacemaker is a device implanted under the skin on your chest that releases electrical pulses to keep your heart beating normally.
 The pacemaker is about the size of a matchbox.
-It is composed of a pulse generator (pacemaker box) and can be connected to up to three 'leads' (thin insulated wires) placed on the surface of your heart.
+It is composed of a pulse generator (pacemaker box) and can be connected to up to three 'leads' (thin insulated wires) placed inside your heart.
 These are used to deliver electrical pulses to the heart.
 The pacemaker box is powered by a battery.
 It contains special software to monitor and record your heart rate.
+There are three types of endocardial pacemaker - your surgeon will explain which type you need: - Single chamber this contains a single wire that is fed into either the right ventricle or right atrium of your heart - Dual chamber this contains two wires, fed into the right ventricle and the right atrium - Biventricular this contains three wires, fed into the right ventricle, right atrium and left ventricle of your heart

 The pacemaker will be programmed to suit your particular heart rhythm problem.
 It can automatically increase the pulses released when you are exercising.
 If your heart rate becomes irregular, it will generate a series of electrical pulses to ensure your heart beat does not fall too low.
-How does the heart beat normally?